Is there any difference between planned and unplanned pregnancy and drinking during early pregnancy?

 Pregnancy and Drinking Alcohol

 The majority of all women stopped or decreased drinking after they knew they were pregnant.
-This was irrespective of their pregnancy intentions.
-However, those who planned their pregnancies were 31% less likely to drink any alcohol in early pregnancy.
+This was regardless of their pregnancy intentions.
+But those who planned their pregnancies were 31% less likely to drink any alcohol in early pregnancy.
 That’s after doctors adjusted for confounding variables.

 Dr. Katherine Hartmann was senior researcher.
 She observed that women are “already self-regulating their alcohol use…[and] our findings suggested that promoting early pregnancy awareness could prove to be more effective than promoting abstinence from alcohol among all who could conceive.”